There are an abundance of options when it comes to digital marketing, and we can often feel overwhelmed thinking that it all needs to be done at once.

 Product makers, eCommerce and nationwide or global pet businesses just skip on ahead to the next step.

-But, if you’re a service-based business covering a local area then your next point of focus should be Google My Business.
+If you’re a service-based business covering a local area then your next point of focus should be Google Business Profile.

-Google My Business is essential for local service-based businesses.
-So gather up your reviews here, post at least once a week.… and if you want to really nail your GMB management, then get in touch with Rosie at WUF Design.
+Google Business is essential for local service-based businesses.
+So gather up your reviews here, post at least once a week.… and if you want to really nail your local search results, then get a Google Business expert on board.

 Your copy is there to communicate: